 What do PD21 students do?

-- Effectively communicated project management plans in writing, using work breakdown structures and linear responsibility charts to identify and best assign resources
+- Use project management skills to create work breakdown and linear responsibility charts

 If you have a question about grading in PD21, contact the course team using the information in the sidebar.